hagenw/sphinxcontrib-katex/README.rst

 The disadvantage of this option is that those macros will be only available in the HTML based `Sphinx builders`_.
-If you want to use them in the LaTeX based builders as well you can add them in an extra file in your projet, for example ``definitions.py``:
+If you want to use them in the LaTeX based builders as well you can add them in an extra file in your project, for example ``definitions.py``:

 .. code-block:: python